 Are you immune to “blue disease”, also known as “goshawk sickness” or “palombitis”?
-This is an incurable endemic pathology that is rife in south-west France, particularly in the Basque region.
-A disease from which there is never a complete cure, they say.
+This is an incurable endemic disease that is rife in south-west France, particularly in the Basque region.
+A disease from which, it is said, there is no complete cure.
 If you stare into the sky for hours on end, you’re probably already infected!
-To find out more, head to Ainhoa, a few kilometers from Espelette.
+To find out more, visit Ainhoa, a few kilometers from Espelette.

 Goshawks return for the blue season

 October is the blue month of the pigeon, in the small listed village of Ainhoa, fifteen minutes from our campsite in the Basque Country.
-The palombe, the blue bird for the inhabitants of the South-West (because of its beautiful blue color), Columba palumbus for the purists, is the other name given to the wood pigeon, the largest of the European pigeons.
+The wood pigeon, known as the blue bird to the inhabitants of the South-West (because of its beautiful blue color), Columba palumbus to purists, is the other name given to the wood pigeon, the largest of Europe’s pigeons.

-In early autumn, goshawks begin their migration from Scandinavia to North Africa.
+In early autumn, wood pigeons begin their migration from Scandinavia to North Africa.
 On the way, they stop off in the Basque country, where the Pyrenees are lower than elsewhere.

-Since then, the arrival of the mythical blue bird has been a joy for hunters, for whom dove hunting is synonymous with festivities, gastronomy and encounters.
+From then on, the arrival of the mythical blue bird is a joy for hunters, for whom dove hunting is synonymous with festivals, gastronomy and encounters.
 To mark the occasion, the village of Ainhoa celebrates the bird-symbol with an annual Palombe festival.

 The Dove Festival in Ainhoa

-Throughout the day, local producers will be on hand at the market, along with craftspeople who will be delighted to showcase their skills.
-There will also be plenty of entertainment to punctuate the day, which will be dedicated to the beautiful blue bird.
-First, the blessing and release of goshawks at the fronton, followed by a special goshawk meal in the village’s restaurants.
-The festivities continue with Basque songs and traditional dances, as well as workshops in cooking, stone carving, glass engraving, Espelette pepper rope making…
+Throughout the day, local producers will be on hand at the market, along with craftspeople who will be delighted to show you their skills.
+Numerous events will also punctuate this day dedicated to the beautiful blue bird.
+First of all, the blessing and release of goshawks at the fronton, followed by a special goshawk meal in one of the village’s restaurants.
+The festivities will continue with Basque songs and traditional dances, as well as workshops in cooking, stone carving, glass engraving, Espelette pepper rope making…

 Dove hunting and pigeon shooting